 Many newborns with congenital syphilis exhibit signs and symptoms at birth, but the largest percentage spread symptoms soon after.
 Congenital syphilis is a sexually transmitted disease that develops when a child is delivered from a female with syphilis.
 Uncared for syphilis results in different complications and is recognized to bring about premature births, miscarriages, stillbirths, or end of life of the newborn infants.

-As reported by the Center for Disease Control and Prevention in the US, practically one half of the births from girls with syphilis are stillborn, and most of the survivors will surely acquire the syphilis infection, while a bit over ten percent of these will soon after die.
+As reported by the Center for Disease Control and Prevention in the US, practically one-half of the births from girls with syphilis are stillborn, and most of the survivors will surely acquire the syphilis infection, while a bit over ten percent of these will soon after die.

-Indicators of young children with syphilis comprise of the following --- anemia, under developed maxillae, petechiae, enlarged liver and spleen, irritation of the cornea, interstitial keratitis, lymph node swelling, Hutchinson's triad, pseudoparalysis, odd X-ray results, sabre shins, blindness, deafness, skin rash breakouts, Mulberry molars, jaundice, linear scars as a result of bacterial contagion of skin wounds, inflammation of the sternal end of clavicle in later innate syphilis, and rhinitis which could lead to saddle nose defect.
+Indicators of young children with syphilis comprise of the following --- anemia, underdeveloped maxillae, petechiae, enlarged liver and spleen, irritation of the cornea, interstitial keratitis, lymph node swelling, Hutchinson's triad, pseudoparalysis, odd X-ray results, sabre shins, blindness, deafness, skin rash breakouts, Mulberry molars, jaundice, linear scars as a result of bacterial contagion of skin wounds, inflammation of the sternal end of clavicle in later innate syphilis, and rhinitis which could lead to saddle nose defect.

-The baby is at optimum threat of getting syphilis if the mommy is in the premature periods of the syphilis infection, but the illness can be transmitted at any stage during the course of the pregnancy, even during labor and birth.
+The baby is at the optimum threat of getting syphilis if the mommy is in the premature periods of the syphilis infection, but the illness can be transmitted at any stage during the course of the pregnancy, even during labor and birth.
 Yet, a female in the secondary stage of syphilis decreases her child's risk of emergent congenital syphilis by a good deal, almost ninety percent, if she gets treatment solutions before the conclusion of her pregnancy period.

-A sick little one can be relieved with the aid of antibiotics, similar to what is done on grownups, in spite of this, any developmental warning signs and indicators will probably be long standing.
+A sick little one can be relieved with the aid of antibiotics, similar to what is done on grownups, in spite of this, any developmental warning signs and indicators will probably be long-standing.
 Death from inborn syphilis is commonly attributable to pulmonary hemorrhage.
 Therefore, immediate diagnosis and treatment of syphilis must be accomplished.